reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ```
 This will start LocalStack inside a Docker container.

-##### Run LocalStack With Docker
+#### Run LocalStack With Docker
  We can also run LocalStack directly as a Docker image either with the Docker run command or docker-compose.

- For running with docker, we first pull the image from dockerhub and use docker run command need to allocate 4GB  memory.
+ For running with docker, we first pull the image from the docker hub and use the docker run command need to allocate 4GB  memory.

  With Docker-compose, we start LocalStack with docker-compose using the command:
 ```